I

 that are easy to translate to print.
 Now the

-pre-calibration image of the resident Furry Pig is quite simply
+pre-calibration image of the resident Furry Pig is quite simply … all wrong.
+It is too green.

 The post calibrated image is pretty much where the image should be and yet

-the graph doesnt show this at all.
+the graph doesn’t show this at all.
 This

 is why the calibrated grayscale graph that we see in magazines have the potential to also